top of page

 There’s always work in a barn.

-Champlain Adaptive Mounted Program (CHAMP) is best known as a therapeutic riding program for children and adults of all abilities.
-CHAMP has also become an increasingly popular site for persons with disabilities who want to get work experience in a supportive but challenging environment.
-We currently have several adults who come to the barn each week to do work such as feeding, watering and cleaning stalls or assist with CHAMP riding sessions by grooming and tacking horses.
+CHAMP offers opportunities for persons with disabilities to get work experience in a supportive but challenging environment.
+Tasks may include work such as feeding, watering and cleaning stalls or assisting with CHAMP riding sessions by grooming and tacking horses.
 Work experience participants must be accompanied by a support person who assists them with assigned activities and works alongside them.
-More experienced participants may come unaccompanied and their work is guided by a CHAMP barn staff member.
+More experienced participants may come unaccompanied and their work will be guided by a CHAMP staff member.

-The Work Experience Program provides an opportunity for meaningful work in a supportive environment.
-Participants enjoy being able to work with horses in an outdoor rural setting.
-Their work is appreciated and is of great assistance to the CHAMP program.
 Participation enhances work skills such as following directions, task completion, and awareness of the importance of reliability and attention to detail.
-We see our participants improve their self-esteem and confidence while enjoying what they are doing and experiencing the joy of making a contribution to the welfare and comfort of CHAMP riders and horses.
+We see our participants improve their self-esteem and confidence while enjoying what they are doing and experiencing the satisfaction of contributing to the welfare and comfort of CHAMP riders and horses.

 CHAMP welcomes applications for the work experience program from individuals and agencies.
-We welcome the help and the opportunity to support the enhancement of work-related skills.
 For more information call (802) 372-4087 or email info@vtchamp.org.

 bottom of page